microsoft/ALAppExtensions/Modules/System/Filter Tokens/README.md

 - `OnResolveTimeTokenFromDateTimeFilter`

 > **Warning**
-> Every filter token needs to start with a `%` sign as first charakter.
-Otherwise the events listed above might not get raised at all.
+> Every filter token needs to start with a `%` sign as first character.
+Otherwise, the events listed above will not get raised at all.

 # Public Objects
 ## Filter Tokens (Codeunit 41)